Isaiah1001/EfficientNet-Fine-Tuning-Edge-Deployment-Pipeline/README.md

 ## Goal

 This project builds on my previous repository, [CNN Learning Journey](https://github.com/Isaiah1001/CNN-Learning-Journey), which focused on understanding the end-to-end computer vision pipeline and the foundational tools used in deep learning workflows.
 While that project emphasized learning and experimentation, this repository applies a similar pipeline in a more streamlined and deployment-oriented setting.
-The focus is placed on data inspection and preparation, model and training strategy selection, compression decisions, and edge deployment planning.
+The focus is placed on data inspection and preparation, model and training strategy selection, compression, and edge deployment planning.

 ## What This Project Covers